hotpaw2/mininec3/README.md

 but extensive text console input and file management on the iPad is a bit problematic.)
-A few variable names, keywords, operators, and file I/O statements had to be modified.
+A few variable names, keywords, operators, and file I/O statements had to be modified, due to minor differences between QBASIC and Chipmunk Basic.
 No GUI or graphics have been added with this modification.
 The mininec3 application is still strictly command-line driven.
 But since Chipmunk Basic on recent MacBooks